threedevs/3dev-fullstack/README.md

 ### API routes
 -   for this, please see routes.md in the documentation folder
 ### API Docs
-- generate api documentation to the "out folder"
+- generate api documentation to the "out" folder
 ```
 npm run apidoc
 ```